wbeebe/EspressifProjects/README.md

 Note that the version under the V5 folder is now in legacy mode and is using the legacy I2C driver.
 The version under the V5+ folder has been migrated to use the new I2C driver.
 All further work will occur in the V5+ version.

 ## ESP32-Webserver-SNTP
+## ESP32C5-Webserver-SNTP

-A project with a built-in Web server that manipulates the built-in NeoPixel.
-It also enbles full flash (8 MiB) and PSRAM (32 MiB).
+Two projects with built-in Web servers that manipulate their built-in NeoPixel.
+It also enbles full flash and PSRAM on each board.
 This is available in the v5+ folder.
 The version in the v5+ folder is a re-write of an earlier version in the v5 folder.

 _DO NOT USE THE VERSION IN THE V5 FOLDER!_

-The on-board NeoPixel LED is controlled via GPIO38.

 ## Dual-Blink